pieterberg/Smartie-Sorter/readme.md

 Arduino Smartie Sorter 3000 project for sorting Smarties and M&M's based on their colour using the TCS3200 colour sensor built into a mini Arcade Game enclosure.

-Arduino Smartie Sorter project based on the Arduino Color Sorter Project from How to Mechatronics (2016).
+The sorting mechanism and the sorting algorithm is based on the Arduino Color Sorter Project from How to Mechatronics (2016).

 ## Progress